 How long you stay in the unit after the birth can vary from a couple of hours to a few days, depending on how you and your baby are, as well as on the policies of the hospital.

 If you have a higher risk pregnancy, you’ll be referred to a consultant who can talk you through what that means for you, your baby and the birth.
-It’s important to bear in mind that even if you’re considered higher risk, it doesn’t mean that you’re likely to experience problems, but rather that you’re more likely than someone who doesn’t have those risk factors.
+It’s important to bear in mind that even if you’re considered higher risk, it doesn’t mean that you’re likely to experience problems, but rather that it's more likely than for someone who doesn’t have those risk factors.

 Where will I be recommended to give birth?

 If you’re at increased risk of complications, it’s likely that you’ll be recommended to give birth in a labour ward so that medical staff and equipment will be available at any time, should you or your baby need them.
 However, where and how you give birth is always your choice.